google/oss-fuzz/docs/new_project_guide.md

 ## Debugging Problems

-[Debugging](debugging.md) document lists ways to debug your build scripts or fuzzers in case you run into problems.
+[Debugging](debugging.md) document lists ways to debug your build scripts or fuzz targets in case you run into problems.